mongodb/docs/source/includes/autoscale-oplog.rst

       :guilabel:`General` and :guilabel:`Low-CPU` {+clusters+}
     - 10% of the disk size for {+clusters+} with :ref:`NVMe storage <nvme-storage>`.

-    |service| doesn't change the oplog size if you change the storage size.
+    |service| automatically changes the oplog size if you change the storage size.

   - You may choose to scale up the oplog size when you scale up the {+cluster+}'s storage.
 In this case, manually :ref:`set the oplog size <set-oplog-size>`